StanLepunK/Pixel_rope/Cloud pixel GUIDE.md

 RANGE
 --
 void range(float min, float max);
->it's a multiplicator apply to radius, it's use in relation with the behavior to define the minimum radius and the meximum
+>it's a multiplicator apply to radius, it's use in relation with the behavior to define the minimum radius and the maximum

+TIME
+--
+void time_count(int value);
+>to pass count, this count is used with method beat(), maybe more in the future. by default the Processing frameCount is using.

 BEAT
 --
 void beat(int n);

-parameters: int n give the size of the beat
+>parameters: int n give the beat tempo, when trigonometric distribution is used.

 UPDATE